cosmos/cosmos-sdk/docs/building-modules/module-manager.md

 - `InitGenesis(sdk.Context, codec.JSONCodec, json.RawMessage)`: Initializes the subset of the state managed by the module.
 It is called at genesis (i.e. when the chain is first started).
 - `ExportGenesis(sdk.Context, codec.JSONCodec)`: Exports the latest subset of the state managed by the module to be used in a new genesis file. `ExportGenesis` is called for each module when a new chain is started from the state of an existing chain.

 It does not have its own manager, and exists separately from [`AppModule`](#appmodule) only for modules that exist only to implement genesis functionalities, so that they can be managed without having to implement all of `AppModule`'s methods.
-If the module is not only used during genesis, `InitGenesis(sdk.Context, codec.JSONCodec, json.RawMessage)` and `ExportGenesis(sdk.Context,  codec.JSONCodec)` will generally be defined as methods of the concrete type implementing hte `AppModule` interface.
+If the module is not only used during genesis, `InitGenesis(sdk.Context, codec.JSONCodec, json.RawMessage)` and `ExportGenesis(sdk.Context,  codec.JSONCodec)` will generally be defined as methods of the concrete type implementing the `AppModule` interface.

 ### `AppModule`

-The `AppModule` interface defines the inter-dependent methods modules need to implement.
+The `AppModule` interface defines the inter-dependent methods that modules need to implement.

 +++ https://github.com/cosmos/cosmos-sdk/blob/b4cce159bcc6a32ac78245c6866dd87c73f3720d/types/module/module.go#L160-L182